Posts

 Pork Belly Baked Beans, pork and beans enhanced with a glorious slab of pork belly chunks, rich molasses, chopped onions, bell pepper, and ever so slight sprinkle of red pepper flakes deliver these traditional baked beans to an umami adventure.
 These Pork Belly Baked Beans are one of the most delicious ways to enjoy pork belly and baked beans, simply delicious.
 I made a spin on my traditional Southern Baked Beans for the recipe for the bacon; I switched for a slab of pork belly that I cut up into 1/2-inch chunks.
 The pork and beans need to be drained really well to start off with.
 And the pork belly needs to cook low and slow until done and golden brown, stirring and watching closely not to burn.
 If you try to cook it faster, it will present chewy and dry results.

-Magic Carrots, a vintage salad recipe, is mainly known as Copper Pennies, Marinated Carrots, Sweet and Sour Carrots, but we know them as Magic Carrots.
+Marinated Carrots, a vintage salad recipe, are mainly known as Copper Pennies, Sweet and Sour Carrots, but we know them as Magic Carrots.
 Perfect for the holidays, potlucks, and even an elegant dinner.
+Magic Carrot Salad All the magic happens in these carrots when they are marinated in a sweet and sour mixture overnight yielding a delightful taste of my childhood.
 Magic Carrots are a unique side dish that brings memories of my childhood.
 Back in the day when I was growing up, it seemed mother would bring these carrots out around the time spring came; to me, they screamed Easter.

 Turnip Hash Browns